One Centenary Way will be the first building developed as part of Phase Two of Paradise, Birmingham.

 As a result, there is very little opportunity for the building to make contact with the ground as a traditional building would.
 In the absence of a normal load-bearing core, the solution was for the building’s façade to provide the stability in the form of a Vierendeel Exoskeleton.

-The Vierendeel Exoskeleton
+The Vierendeel Exoskeleton in concept and construction

 Current site photograph showing the installed steel trusses